 - green olives

 If your child is a picky eater, look for recipes that use the ingredients from the list.
 Being creative with the meals you serve to your children will surely go a long way in keeping them healthy and ensuring that they don’t experience the symptoms of diarrhea.

 Most infectious diarrhea cases are due to bad bacteria consumed through raw or undercooked food.
 Others that can be consumed fresh may also carry microorganisms that may cause diarrhea when not washed properly.

 To avoid diarrhea, make sure you only feed your child clean and well-cooked foods.
+Even when buying goods from groceries, make sure that you properly clean them before storing and cooking.
 Stick to peeled fruits whenever possible, and never allow him to consume undercooked or raw seafood and meat.
 Avoiding foods sold on the streets can also aid your cause.

 How to Ease Diarrhea Naturally

 Many diarrhea cases are due to microorganisms that cause infections.
 Often, the symptom only lasts about two to three days and will eventually go away on its own.

 While adults can opt to medicate once they begin experiencing loose stools, these drugs are really better used for severe diarrhea than an incidental bout.
 Fortunately, there are more natural ways to ease your child’s diarrhea, as follows: